-While it is clear that career services must be integrated into the academic life of our current students, it is important also that our advancement effort focus on career service as they relate to alumni. whether it be for internships, job placements, or simple mentoring, alumni of the College can and should be called upon to interact with our students.
+While it is clear that career services must be integrated into the academic life of our current students, it is important also that our advancement effort focus on career service as they relate to alumni. whether it be for internships, job placements, or simple mentoring, alumni of the University can and should be called upon to interact with our students.

 Bring alumni back to campus to share their expertise with students.